 Table 4.7 Column 1 lists the drinking water threats in Benmiller's WHPA.
-They are all prescribed drinking water threats listed in Subsection 1.1(1) of Ontario Regulation 287/07.
+Theyare all prescribed drinking water threats listed in Subsection 1.1(1) of OntarioRegulation 287/07.
 No other type of local threat was identified.
-Appendix A provides details on circumstances pertaining to these threats.
-No other local circumstances were identified.
+No other localcircumstances were identified.